Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

-Take control over your studio and live gigs with the best digital mixers you can buy in 2020.
+Take control over your studio and live gigs with the best digital mixers you can buy.

 Our Top Picks

 “Exceptional I/O, great features, and a decent price tag make this the best digital mixer for most people”

 “Excellent build quality, I/O options, and decently small form factor make this a great mixing console for serious producers”

 “Integrated WiFi, smartphone compatibility and a good price make this perfect for home studios.”